 In the state of Maryland alone, $25 million of public investment in affordable housing development creates 8,211 jobs, generates $936 million in local investment, creates $23.5 million of new state and local tax revenue, and provides 5,775 new homes.
 In the long run, providing stable housing positively impacts the health of our children, the efficacy of our school system, and the future of our country.

-Designing high-quality affordable housing projects is one of Marks, Thomas Architects’ passions.
+Designing high-quality affordable housing projects is one of Marks Thomas’ passions.
 Reach out to us for a deeper conversation about these issues.